Facilities Management

 Building Systems (Internal)

-To maximize savings and energy efficiency for the project, many buildings on campus will also benefit from additional energy conservation measures.
-These measures tie into the overall project to decrease reliance on fossil fuels and improve occupancy comfort and performance by creating healthier spaces.
+As a result of the CUPR project, many buildings on campus have benefitted from additional energy conservation measures that maximize savings and energy efficiency.
+These measures decrease reliance on fossil fuels and improve occupancy comfort and performance by creating healthier spaces.

-The lighting in 24 campus buildings is being upgraded to LED lighting.
-This improves lighting quality, provides exceptional user control, and uses available daylight to reduce energy consumption.
-The learning and working environment is enhanced for students, faculty, and staff and the deferred maintenance load is reduced.
+LED lighting was installed in 24 campus buildings as part of the project, improving lighting quality, providing exceptional user control, and using available daylight to reduce energy consumption.
+This has enhanced the learning and working environment for Fresno State students, faculty, and staff.
+It has also reduced the deferred maintenance load.

-New wireless controls will deliver enhanced energy management and flexibility while
+Wireless controls deliver enhanced energy management and flexibility and reduce energy

 Task tuning